Website by Yakima River Angler Guide Service. All Rights Reserved.

 May: Still a few BWOs followed by Mahogany Duns and the epic American Grannom (Mother’s Day Caddis) hatch.
 Salmon Flies in the upper river.

 October: October Caddis, BWOs, Mahogany Duns and Light Cahills.
-Traditionally, the best small dry fly of the year.
+Traditionally, the best small dry fly fishing of the year.

 A Brief History: Prior to implementing new regulations on the Yakima River from 1983 to 1990, the river was a stock, catch and kill fishery.
 The restoration of wild trout in the Yakima began in 1983 when a selective fishery designation was placed on the river from the mouth of Wilson creek to the Teanaway River and all planting of hatchery fish was stopped in favor of natural reproduction.
 In 1986 bait was prohibited from Roza dam to Easton and in 1988 the river from Roza dam to Easton was designated as a selective fishery.
 The final step in creating a quality wild trout river was taken in 1990 with the designation of the Yakima River from Roza dam to Easton dam as a catch and release fishery.
 Many people worked to finally achieve this goal, but special thanks go to Rolland “Rollie” Schmitten, an avid fly fisher and former Director of Wash.
 Dept. Of Fisheries and former National Director of Marine Fisheries.